kalbir/personal-awesome-list/README.md

 ## Tools

+### Data

+- [Google Data Studio]() &mdash; where have you been all my life!
+I've built this in excel soooooo many times, a way of building dashboards from tonnes of datasources, very excited to use this more.
 - [Flourish, a tool for visualising data](https://flourish.studio/) &mdash; would be fun to play with this.

+### Building web/mobile apps

+- [Tachyons](http://tachyons.io/) &mdash; front end framework for building clean sites.
+- [Figma](https://www.figma.com/) &mdash; a design tool mobile apps.

+### Other

 - [Checklistomania](https://github.com/18F/checklistomania) &mdash; tool from 18F for managing shared checklists (like onboarding people)